General Program Info

 For details and locations, please visit our ASD preschool homepage

-• The cutoff birthday date in Alpine is September 1.
-Students need to be 3 years old by or on the cutoff date to enroll as a 3 year old and 4 years old on or by the cutoff date to enroll as a 4 year old for that school year
+The cutoff birthday date in Alpine School District is September 1.
+Students need to be 3-years-old by or on the cutoff date to enroll as a 3-year-old and 4-years-old on or by the cutoff date to enroll as a 4-year-old for that school year.

 All of our preschool classes follow ASD's school calendar, with the exception of first and last day of school in certain classes.
+Preschool is not held on minimal school days.
 Please visit our district homepage for more details.

 Preschool Classes and schedules:

-• Foundations preschools are in session Tuesday through Friday, with sessions typically lasting 90 minutes in a normal school year.
-Foundation classrooms are located throughout the district.
+Foundations preschools are in session Tuesday through Friday, with sessions typically lasting 90 minutes in a normal school year.
+Foundations classrooms are located throughout the district.
 Please contact your child's teacher or the Assessment Center with questions if your child has been determined eligible for this class placement.

 General program information, registration, tuition rates and more can be found on our ASD preschool homepage

 We also offer no cost preschool for those who qualify for certain placements on Individualized Education Plans and eligible Title 1 students.
 Depending on the school year, we may also have a grant for those who are eligible to attend our inclusion classrooms at no cost.
-Please visit our homepage for details or contact preschool@alpinedistrict.org with any further questions.
+Please visit our homepage for details about the grant program, or contact preschool@alpinedistrict.org with any further questions.

-We serve students who are already 3 or 4 years old at the start of that school year in our Tuition Inclusion and Title 1 preschools.
-We serve students who qualify for Special Ed. services as soon as they have an active Individualized Education Plan (IEP).
-This can be as early as 3 years old at any time during the school year.
+We serve students who qualify for Special Education services as soon as they have an active Individualized Education Plan (IEP).
+This can be as early as 3 years old, at any time during the school year.

 We do not offer preschool classes or summer programs during the summer.
 We do have an Extended School Year service offered in the summer for those students who currently have an active Individualized Education Plan and meet the eligibility criteria to attend.
 Please talk to your child's teacher if you have questions regarding this service.

 Transportation is available in certain circumstances and only available in certain areas.
+Transportation is not available to tuition inclusion students.
 Contact your child's teacher if you have questions regarding transportation.

-Our preschool classes typically have one lead teacher and two paraeducators in class at all times.
-This makes our adult to student ratio about 1:6.
+Our tuition inclusion and special class preschools typically have one lead teacher and two paraeducators in class at all times.
+This makes our adult-to-student ratio about 1:7.
+Title 1 adult-to-student ratios never exceed 1:10.

 For changes in contact and residence information and your child is a(n):